jgordini/Notes/APL Quest -2013/Seems a bit odd to me 2013-1.md

 Both subtraction and addition can be viewed as an addition.
 We simply need to add negative one or one.
 Therefore, if quad io equals one, we will subtract one, and if quad io equals zero, we will add one, which we can map mathematically.
 We can accomplish this by raising negative one to the power of quad io.

-This will take whatever global quad I O is currently in effect and add it to twice the indices.
+This will take whatever global quad IO is currently in effect and add it to twice the indices.
 We can now test this for quad io equal to one and quad io equal to zero, and it will still function correctly.

 Allow me to demonstrate another clever solution.
 It is as follows: iota plus Iota minus the tally.
-This is a tested function.
+This is a tacit function.
 We can apply it and see that it functions correctly.

-It is a fork where the right tie-in of the fork is a fork itself.
+It is a fork where the right tie of the fork is a fork itself.
 We begin by subtracting the tally from the indices.
 The tally represents the number of major cells in the argument.
 A symbol number is just one, so this is a clever method of subtracting one from the indices.

 We use this as the right argument for plus.
 The left argument is Iota applied to the argument or the indices once more.
 If we add these together, we will obtain precisely what we desire.
 We can write all of this as indices plus indices minus the tally and give it a name to apply it.